-Our Mission:

-The YMCA of Greater Vancouver is a charity dedicated to strengthening the foundations of community.
+Our Mission: YMCA BC is a charity dedicated to strengthening the foundations of community.

 Welcome to YMCA Camp Elphinstone!

 Dear Desolation Sound & Sunshine Coast Trail Campers and Families,

 Thanks for choosing the YMCA for your camp experience-we're looking forward to a great summer!
 Whether it's your first time at camp or you're a returning camper, this guide is full of important information you will need to know to prepare for camp and your extended canoe or hiking trip.